xrash/lexy/README.md

 }
 ```

-The tracker can do whatever it wants, like count the columns and lines and then emit this information using the `Token.Data` map.
-Trackers may also be used for debugging purposes.
+The tracker can do whatever it wants, like count the columns and lines and then emit this information with the token using the `Token.Data` map.
+Trackers can also be used for debugging purposes.
 There are two Trackers already available in this package: the `LineColumnTracker` and the `DebugTracker`.

-You can add trackers using the `AddTracker` method of the `Lexer`, for example:
+You can add trackers using the `AddTracker(Tracker)` method of the `Lexer`, for example:

 ```go
 l := lexy.NewLexer(tokens)